A world of change in 250 photos at London exhibition

 Italian photographer Luisa Lambri is represented with a series of fascinating, almost entirely dark colour photographs taken inside the master bedroom of architect Frank Lloyd Wright’s Martin House in Buffalo, New York.

 Lambri shut off all light so the only rays penetrating came through “slot” art-glass windows.
-The photographs seem to burst open with a dazzling shaft of colored light.
+The photographs seem to burst open with a dazzling shaft of coloured light.

-Julius Shulman’s gaudily colored images show an idealized modern lifestyle for the “Case Study Houses” program in California from the 1940s through the 1960s.
+Julius Shulman’s gaudily coloured images show an idealised modern lifestyle for the “Case Study Houses” programme in California from the 1940s through the 1960s.
 In this model postwar world, a dapper man mixes cocktails while an elegant woman peels oranges in the kitchen.

 As Pardo put it, you can almost hear the Frank Sinatra record playing on the stereo.